CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/5_Validation/addingValidation.md

-#Adding Validation
+# Adding Validation

-We used Data Annoations to make certain fields required and to set string lengths in our models, but we can also use Data Annotations for validation
+We used Data Annotations to make certain fields required and to set string lengths in our models, but we can also use Data Annotations for validation

 -

-##Three Steps Of Adding Validation
+## Three Steps Of Adding Validation

 1. Add Data Annotations to your model classes that require validation